Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Acknowlegments

 \section{Acknowlegments}

-We thank Giovanni Sordi for interesting and useful comments, discussions about Mott physics and suggestions on the calculations, Kostya Trachenko for references to the Frenkel line, Chloé-Aminata Gauvin-Ndiaye for interesting discussions about electron doped cuprates, David Sénéchal for his help understanding the basics of DCA, Claude Bourbonnais for his help understanding the physics of organic conductors and the current state of art, and finally Antoine Georges and Michel Ferrero for interesting discussions on the onset of the PG.
-This work has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under grants RGPIN-2019-05312, the Canada First Research Excellence Fund and by the Research Chair in the Theory of Quantum Materials.
+We thank Claude Bourbonnais, Michel Ferrero, Chloé-Aminata Gauvin-Ndiaye, Antoine Georges, Emanuel Gull, Marcel Klett, Mario Malcoms, Michael Meixner, Thomas Schäfer, David Sénéchal, Giovanni Sordi, Hanna Terletska, Roser Valent\'i, Caitlin Walsh and Philipp Werner for interesting discussions that contributed to the article.
+This work has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under Grant No. RGPIN-2019-05312, the Canada First Research Excellence Fund and by the Research Chair in the Theory of Quantum Materials.
 Simulations were performed on computers provided by the Canadian Foundation for Innovation, the Minist\`ere de l'\'Education des Loisirs et du Sport (Qu\'ebec), Calcul Qu\'ebec, and Compute Canada.
 The Flatiron Institute is a division of the Simons Foundation.

 \makeatletter

 \begin{appendix}